Airlines cancel some flights after reduced 5G rollout in US - KESQ

 Associated Press

-DALLAS (AP) — International airlines have canceled some flights heading to or departing from the U.S. The cancellations Wednesday were less dramatic than feared, but represented the latest complication in a dispute over concerns that 5G mobile phone service could interfere with aircraft technology.
-Airlines said they received warnings from the U.S. Federal Aviation Administration or Boeing that the plane maker’s 777 was particularly vulnerable to interference from 5G service.
-Airlines for America, a trade group, said cancellations were limited because telecom providers agreed to temporarily reduce the rollout of 5G near airports while industry and the government work out a longer-term solution.
+DALLAS (AP) — Some flights to and from the U.S. were canceled on Wednesday even after AT&T and Verizon scaled back the rollout of high-speed wireless service that could interfere with aircraft technology that measures altitude.
+Airlines received warnings from the Federal Aviation Administration and Boeing that many of the plane maker’s 777 aircraft had equipment that was particularly vulnerable to interference from 5G service.
+The Airlines for America trade group said cancellations were limited because telecom providers agreed to temporarily reduce the rollout of 5G near airports while industry and government work out a longer-term solution.
+At the moment, close to 40% of the U.S. airline fleet lacks FAA approval to land in low-visibility near 5G signals.